jrh-dev/jrh-dev.github.io/_posts/2022-11-17-r-basics-grouping.md

 ### group_by() - single grouping column

-The `group_by()` function accepts a number of arguments, you can check these out by running `?group_by`.
+The `group_by()` function accepts various arguments, you can check these out by running `?group_by`.
 In its most basic usage though, we only need to specify our data (`df`) and the column or columns that we want the data to be grouped by.

 Let's start by grouping `df` using the `Species` column.

 {% highlight r %}

 df <- dplyr::group_by(df, Species)

 print(df)